 Other Ways to Earn Aeroplan 25K Status

-Over the past few years, there have been tons of other ways to achieve Aeroplan status for free, without flying.
+Overall, the benefits of maintaining Aeroplan 25K status are certainly worth the effort.
+However, over the past few years, there have also been several other ways to achieve Aeroplan status for free, without flying.

 Simply by spending $10,000 during the qualifying window, cardholders could earn themselves Aeroplan 25K Status if they started with no status, or even a one-tier status bump from their existing status level.